Zernez/K8s-helm-terraform-docker-go/readme.UNIwise.md

 1. Start the kubernetes cluster

+2. In case of same namespace delete the resources with:  `kubectl delete -f k8s/prod`

-2. Deploy the application: `helm install helm ./helm -f ./helm/values-prod.yaml`
+3. Deploy the application: `helm install helm ./helm -f ./helm/values-prod.yaml`

-3. Access the application at `http://localhost:30000`
+4. Access the application at `http://localhost:30000`

+5. `helm uninstall helm` for close

-### Terraform Deployment
+### Terraform Deployment (in development)

-1. ...

-2. ...
+1. Set up AWS CLI with your credentials

+2. Deploy the infrastructure by run from the folder `\terraform-provision-eks-cluster` the command `terraform init` and `terraform apply`

+3. Deploy the helm charts by run from the folder `\terraform` the command `terraform init` and `terraform apply`

-3. ...
+4. ...